thalim-glam/WD_Scheduler5/README.md

 ## Description

-This is the fourth challenge for UC Berkley coding boot camp which is a coding quiz application.
+This is a "Work day scheduler", the 5th challenge/homework for UC Berkley coding boot camp.
-- I named the challenge "WApi_QuizGen” because I needed the concept of web APIs     for this homework.
-- This challenge emphasized the use of JavaScript to provide questions and collect user inputs to determine whether the answer is correct or wrong.
-There is a timer decreasing gradually unless the user chooses the wrong input.
-Every wrong input deducts some time from the main timer.
-The final score is the user's score.
+- The name of this challenge "WDth_Scheduler5" simply reflect my work day scheduler.
-- This project helped me to learn more about how to use logic in JavaScript and different types of API uses.
+- This project helped me to learn more about how jQuery works in JavaScript, how to do dynamic programming and how localstorage works.

 ## Installation